timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 50-SERVICEMEMBERS CIVIL RELIEF/SUBCHAPTER III-RENT, INSTALLMENT CONTRACTS, MORTGAGES, LIENS, ASSIGNMENT, LEASES, COMMUNICATIONS SERVICE CONTRACTS.md

         * (II) from a location in a State outside the continental United States to any location outside that State; or

-      * (ii) to deploy with a military unit, or as an individual in support of a military operation, for a period of not less than 180 days.
+      * (ii) to deploy with a military unit, or as an individual in support of a military operation, for a period of not less than 180 days; or

+    * (C) the servicemember, while in military service—

+      * (i) executes a lease upon receipt of military orders described in subparagraph (B); and

+      * (ii) thereafter receives a stop movement order issued by the Secretary concerned in response to a local, national, or global emergency, effective for an indefinite period or for a period of not less than 30 days, which prevents the servicemember, or the servicemember's dependents, from using the vehicle for personal or business transportation.

 #### (c) Manner of termination
 * #### (1) In general